rhuanca/r-notebook/README.md

-# Some sample notebooks that help to understand R
+# My Notes on Introduction to R programming

 * ![Console Input and Evaluation](console_input_and_evaluation.ipynb)
 * ![Data Types R Objects and Attributes](Data_Types_R_Objects_and_Attributes.ipynb)